Abubakar-00/Computer_Vision/README.md

 I learned a lot form this course, objectives are shown below.

-I think you should have need a lot of things as pre requisites for this course.
+I think you need a lot of things as pre requisites for this course.
-  1. Good data analysis skills.
+  1. Good data Analysis skills and Machine Learning.
-  2. Mathematical understanding of Neural Network
+  2. Mathematical understanding of Neural Network.
-  3. Should know how to code in python

 # Things I learned:
   1. TensorFlow Library